-Many countries in the world have started making their names in terms of the outsourcing sector.
+Many countries have started making their names in terms of the outsourcing sector.
 Mexico is among the emerging countries where many multinational companies opt for outsourcing services.

-For businesses that are looking to contract out services in the country, in this article, we’ll give you an overview of the average salary in Mexico.
+For businesses looking to contract out services in the country, we’ll give you an overview of the average salary in Mexico.

 Outsourcing to Mexico

 Outsourcing to Mexico, more commonly referred to as nearshoring, has flourished in recent years.
 While previously China was looked at as the place for low-cost contracting of outside work, Mexico has since risen as a top country of choice.

 Common outsourced industries in Mexico

 There are four top outsourced industries in Mexico.